Pofay/pofay.github.io/_posts/2018-10-18-Using-Javasciprt-to-display-text-on-lcd-using-rpi.md

 Run through the npm prompts and then install the [lcd][lcd-package] and [moment][moment] package using npm:

     npm install lcd moment

+The [lcd][lcd-package] allows you to have a high-level API in controlling the LCD in NodeJS through the Raspberry Pi while [moment][moment] is used for better date and time formatting.

 Then create your `lcd.js` file with the following contents in it: